bamlab/dev-standards/react-native/update/upgrade-react-native.mo.md

 > Lets say it is `0.45.1`

-- Find the changelog here : https://github.com/facebook/react-native/releases/tag/v0.X.0 where X is the minor of your react native version, note down the major breaking changes you'll have to consider later.
+- Find the changelog here: https://github.com/facebook/react-native/releases/tag/v0.X.0 where X is the minor of your react native version, note down the major breaking changes you'll have to consider later.

 > **Check**: I have a clear list of deprecated items to check.